 A Simple Solution

-When in the course of human events it becomes necessary for one government to obtain the fiscal means which have been historically derived from its people and to erect along the lines of a border, the precise and effective separation to which the Laws of Mexico and Mexico's finance ministry so despise, a consideration for the will of its people demands that it should provide the funds which complete the implementation of such projects.
+When in the course of human events it becomes necessary for one government to obtain the fiscal means that have been historically derived from its people to erect along the lines of a border, the precise and effective separation which the Estados Unidos Mexicanos and, more specifically, the Secretaría de Hacienda y Crédito Público so despise, a consideration for the will of its people demands that it should provide the funds which complete the implementation of such a project.

-Thus, if such a wall is indeed to be established, the reduction of its costs ought to be of the utmost priority in order to ease the burden placed upon the American people.
+Thus, if such a wall is indeed to be erected, the reduction of its cost ought to be of the utmost priority in order to ease the burden placed upon the American people by its government.

 If I may so humbly suggest a simple solution to this issue, I do have a plan so tremendous that it may advance both the state of immigration policy and of our great union as a whole.

-With these simple preconceptions in mind, I ask only for a critical eye, a moment of honest severity, and a few seconds of your time, all of which would be equally afforded to other such modest proposals.
+With these simple preconceptions in mind, I ask only for a critical eye, a moment of honesty, and a few seconds of your time, all of which would be equally afforded to other such modest proposals.

-Other potential sources of labor include the Girl Scouts of America, the Boys Scouts of America, and Camp Fire, all of which whose participants would receive a badge embroidered with a wall and a sombrero-wearing cactus for services rendered along with a free red baseball cap and a complementary tangerine.
-Those students that could afford to continue their education would also be welcome to aid in the construction process in return for receiving their mandatory service hours as per their schools' graduation requirements, but the participation fee still ought to be charged in order to remind participants that America is a land of equal opportunity where discrimination by economic class is not tolerated except in the form of tax cuts for the wealthy.
+Other potential sources of labor include the Girl Scouts of America, the Boys Scouts of America, and Camp Fire, all of which whose participants would receive a badge embroidered with a wall and a sombrero-wearing cactus for services rendered.
+Those students that could afford to continue their education would also be welcome to aid in the construction process in return for fulfillment of mandatory service hours as per their schools' graduation requirements, but the participation fee still ought to be charged, as America is a land of equal opportunity where discrimination by economic class is not tolerated except in the form of tax cuts for the wealthy, of course.

 It is evident that children would not be able to properly pour cement as the majority of them do not have licenses to operate heavy equipment.
-In its place, a knowledgeable Chinese gentleman whispering his opinion from behind the door of a public bathroom stall determined the most suitable substitute is Sluban blocks, which, if my source is to be trusted, can be purchased in bulk at a fiftieth of the price of Legos and are thus more cost effective when it comes to educating small children in the field of architecture.
+In its place, a knowledgeable Chinese businessman whispering his opinion from behind the door of a public bathroom stall determined the most suitable substitute is Sluban blocks, which can be purchased in bulk at a fiftieth of the price of Legos and are thus more cost effective when it comes to educating small children in the field of architecture.

 Furthermore, the use of colored blocks allows for the design of mosaic patterns that could potentially fulfill the president's demand that the wall be both "big" and "beautiful."
-An enormous portrait of Trump in blocks on the Mexican side of the wall could potentially reduce the number of illegal immigrants attempting to cross the border by acting as a deterrent, reminding them of Trump's stances toward immigrants and of the harsh consequences of sneaking over, under, or around the wall.
+An enormous portrait of Trump in blocks on the Mexican side of the wall could potentially reduce the number of illegal immigrants attempting to cross the border by acting as a deterrent, reminding them of Trump's stance on immigration and of the harsh consequences of sneaking over, under, or around the wall.

-Another option would be to spell out, "Go Home, El Niño," using the blocks, which would prevent the Mexican heat from crossing the border and thus reduce the dreaded change of climate that may or may not exist.
+Another option would be to spell out, "Go Home, El Niño," using the blocks, which would prevent the Mexican heat from crossing the border and thus mitigate any potential changes of climate, which may or may not exist—the science, I assure you, is still out.
 Simply, Sluban blocks are the most cost effective choice of material for the wall given the limited abilities of the laborers in question.